How to Make Cold Brew Iced Tea

 - After 8 hours, remove jar from refrigerator.
 Open jar and remove tea bags.
 Pour into a drinking container, or drink right from the mason jar using a straw.
 If desired, add ice and sweeteners.
 Enjoy!

-- To make a larger quantity of tea, follow same instructions as for single serving, substituting a large glass or BPA-free plastic pitcher (48 to 64 ounces) for the mason jar, and increasing number of tea bags to 4.
+- To make a larger quantity of tea, follow same instructions as for single serving, substituting a large glass or BPA-free plastic pitcher (48 to 64 ounces) for the mason jar, and increasing the number of tea bags to 4.
 No change in prep or steeping time needed.
 Again, experiment with time and tea bags to get the right strength for you.
 Also be aware that the larger the pitcher, the more awkward and heavy to handle.
 That's why I like making it in single-serve batches.

 © 2017 Heidi Thorne